bbugyi200/cookie/README.md

 ## Advanced Usage

-I wrote a short [blog post][blog] describing a few of Cookie's more advanced features.
+I wrote a short [blog post][blog] describing a few of cookie's more advanced features.

 ## Similar Projects